 8. How to Retire with Enough Money by Teresa Ghilarducci

-This book offers an easy-to-follow program that can change the course of one's retirement.
+How to Retire with Enough Money: And How to Know What Enough Is offers an easy-to-follow program that can change the course of one's retirement.
 It helps cuts through misinformation, confusion, and poorly executed policies that keep people spending or saving poorly.

 How to Retire with Enough Money covers how much money should be saved for retirement, and gives the basic principles that will help the money continue to grow.